keanutaufan/cpp-dsa/README.md

 You see, understanding how things work under the hood will make you able to make better decisions when dealing with real-world applications.

-You know, earlier I have mentioned that I don't really like the idea of bloating the repository with information that is not directly related to the algorithms and data structures but here I am writing a long paragraph about the time complexity.
-I guess I just can't help myself.
 Anyway, I hope this paragraph will help you understand a little bit more about the time complexity and how it relates to the actual performance.